-Center of Excellence (COE) for Health Services/Health Policy Research
+Center of Excellence in Physical Therapy Health Services and Health Policy Research and Training

 PODCAST: Health Services Research Funding and the Foundation for Physical Therapy Participants: William G. Boissonnault, PT, DPT, DHSc, FAPTA, FAAOMPT, and Rebecca L. Craik, PT, PhD, FAPTA.
 Moderator: Daniel L. Riddle, PT, PhD, FAPTA, Deputy Editor in Chief, PTJ [Podcast] [About the Podcast]